 Dr. David Cunnington: And what about outside of work, you’re a mother as well?

 Dr. Katherine Howell: I am.
 I have two children, preschool-age, so life is busy.
-I love to read, I love to travel and there’s not a heck of a lot of time for those things but [0:02:10] [Indiscernible].
+I love to read, I love to travel and there’s not a heck of a lot of time for those things but if you think what I get.
 So today, I’m going to speak about the Clinical Features of SCN2A-Related Disorders.
-Just up front we received some research and salary support from a number of sources so just to declare them up front.
+Just upfront we received some research and salary support from a number of sources so just to declare them upfront.

 Subsequent to that, there was another description of what seemed to be a completely distinct phenotype with seizure onset in mid-infancy and where the presenting seizure type was usually epileptic spasms, infantile spasms.
 And in contrast to the neonatal phenotypes which often responded well to Phenytoin and other sodium channel blockers.
 The mid-infancy seizure onset phenotype didn’t seem to be distinct disorders.